Syed-Raheem/Syed-Raheem/README.md

 # Hello, I'm Syed Abdul Raheem 👋

-I'm a Full Stack Developer and XR Developer.
+I'm a Full Stack and XR Developer.

 ## 💫 About Me